 Prepare Yourself…Your Clothing May Get Stained

-Though many varieties of smoke bombs promise users that they will not stain, friends of mine tell me that these promises aren’t always the most accurate.
+Though many varieties of smoke bombs promise users that they don’t stain, I’ve heard these promises aren’t always the most accurate.
 Before your big day, purchase a few smoke bombs you can test out while wearing clothes that can get stained.
 Keep testing until you find one that will keep your wedding dress just as beautiful as when you walked down the aisle to your new spouse!

 Image from Anna Pumer Photography